mrafdi/sinbad-atweb-test/README.md

 # sinbad-atweb-test
-AT Wev for Sinbad Test
+AT Web for Sinbad Test